jkeohan/rctr-2-14-22/w03d04/intro-to-state.md

 **State of Transition**

 We are currently in a **state of transition** in world of React.
-Hooks were a game changer and have become the prefered way of writing Components React in 2021.
+Hooks were a game changer and have become the preferred way of writing Components in React.

 Keep in mind however that there is way more code out there written in the previous syntax and any research you perform on React will almost certainly show Class based solutions unless you include the keyword **Hook** in your search query.